CA400 - CA Final Year Projects

 This page is obsolete

-I am no longer the CA400 coordinator
+I am not the CA400 coordinator this year.

 The CA400 coordinator is now

 || Presentation of Project Proposal to a panel